If you are new to the planning process you should first find out do I need planning permission?

 Once you know if and what you have to pay, there are four payment methods you can use.
 They are;

 - Pay online (if applying via the Planning Portal)

 - Pay by phone - 01509 634570 during office hours; please quote your planning application number and the application site address.
-(Please note that there is a 2.2% surcharge if paying by credit card).

 - Pay by cheque - Development Management, Charnwood Borough Council, Southfield Road, Loughborough LE11 2TU.
 Write on the reverse what the payment is for, the Planning Portal reference number and a contact number.

 - Pay by BACS - Sort code: 40-30-24, Account number: 61820559; please quote your planning application or Planning Portal reference number.
 You should also email a remittance advice to email@example.com including your name, telephone number / contact details and planning application details (including site address), as we may experience difficulty in applying your payment to your application without this.

 All documents and plans submitted with an application are normally entered onto our database within three working days of an application being registered.
 This information is then immediately available through Planning Explorer.
 Alternatively you can call the Planning Officer for an update.